dmatrix/spark-misc/src/py/sdp/SDP_README.md

 This directory contains example implementations of **Spark Declarative Pipelines (SDP)**, a framework for building and managing data pipelines using Apache Spark.
 The SDP framework enables declarative data transformations through Python decorators and SQL, providing a clean and maintainable approach to data pipeline development.

+This project is structured as a **uv-managed Python package** with PySpark 4.1.0.dev1 and Spark Connect support, providing a modern development environment with dependency management and virtual environment isolation.

 ## Overview

 The SDP directory demonstrates two complete data processing pipelines: